WarrenPaschetto/states-game/README.md

 # 🗽 US States Game 🎙️

 My project for the Boot.Dev 2025 Hackathon.
 A voice-controlled web game that tests your knowledge of all 50 U.S. states in a fast-paced flashcard-style challenge.
 You have 4 minutes to name as many states as you can — using only your voice!
+Only one attempt per card.
+Your first spoken word counts, so skip the “uh”s and “wait”s.

 ![Game Banner](public/us-flag.gif)